legendarycode3/Mastering-JavaScript-Course/README.md

 2) Promises: </br>
 	i.
 Promises represent the eventual completion (or failure) of an asynchronous operation and its resulting value. </br>
 	ii.
 They offer a more structured way to handle asynchronous operation compared to callbacks, allowing for chaining of asynchronous tasks and clearer error handling.</br>
+	iii.
+A “promise” can be in one of the 3 states:  pending, fulfilled (resolved), or rejected. </br>

 	kINDLY FELLOW ME ON MY SOCIALS AND LEARN MORE TECH TIPS AND BECOME A TECH BRO YOU DREAM OF : <br/>